Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 This new body may yet be good enough to restore the Hunters to their proper apex position, in due time.
 But the journey there would be long and arduous.

 And perhaps, may even require fleeing.
 To where?
 Other galaxies?
 That was certainly possible.
-Incredible that they had reached the point where it even needed to entertain that possibility...but why not?
+Incredible that they had reached the point where it even needed to entertain that possibility... but why not?

 The Hunters were far from finished.